NathanDavid/TheGobfather/README.md

-Another point that I felt needed looking at is the how the player feels when progressing through the different levels of the game but as the graph below shows not all of the players were satisfied with how the progression of the levels in the game is handled.
-One way to remedy this is to stucture the game to have more focused goals for the player to try and achieve.
+Another point that I felt needed looking at is the how the player feels when progressing through the different levels of the game but as the graph below show not all of the players were satisfied with how the progression of the levels in the game is handled.
+One way to remedy this is to structure the game to have more focused goals for the player to try and achieve.
 ![Data_2](data2.png)

-A third point that stood out to me is the fact that some of the players felt that the music that they heard from the game wasnt always relevent to their current possition as the graph below shows, this could possibly be fixed by adding more tracks to the game to change dynamically when the player enters different scenarios.
+A third point that stood out to me is the fact that some of the players felt that the music that they heard from the game wasn't always relevant to their current position as the graph below shows, this could possibly be fixed by adding more tracks to the game to change dynamically when the player enters different scenarios.
 ![Data_3](data3.png)

-When looking at the answers given to me by my course mates one of the most popular catagories that was critiqued was the lack of instuction and the confusing elements of the UI.
+When looking at the answers given to me by my course mates one of the most popular categories that was critiqued was the lack of instruction and the confusing elements of the UI.
+This is somewhat supported by the anonymous survey further proving to me that the UI should go through a redesign to make it easier to understand.
+It would also be good to try and find an organic way to feed the player more detailed amounts of information about the game world and how to interact with it as this might also help the problem of meaningful progression as it would be easier to introduce attainable goals to the player this way.

 ### Recommendations